-It’s already August, and time for the kids to go back to school!
+It’s already August and time for the kids to go back to school!
 This is a challenging time for any family, but when you’re a newly single parent, the hurdles may seem larger than normal, even when your former spouse is mostly supportive.
-To keep things on track and in perspective, we are pleased to offer five back to school tips that can save time, reduce stress, and help your children adjust.
+To keep things on track and in perspective, we are pleased to offer five back to school tips for newly divorces parents that can save time, reduce stress, and help your children adjust.

 - Listen to Your Children’s Concerns

 This will be their first school year since the divorce, so things are bound to feel different for them.
 Don’t discourage them from venting.
 Instead, let the kids open up to you whenever they feel they need to.
 Listen to their worries and ask open-ended questions that encourage them to talk further.
 Always show an interest in how their day went, and remind them that whenever they feel uncertain or afraid, you are there to listen.

 The importance of routine cannot be emphasized enough.
 Try to cultivate and maintain a predictable school routine that the children can rely on.
 You will want to talk with them and your former spouse about school bus schedules, what to do if any of the kids become ill at school, and what the pick-up and drop-off routines will be if they enroll in after-school activities.
 Having answers to these questions can decrease their anxiety by eliminating unpredictability as much as possible.

 - Develop an Effective Way to Communicate with your Ex